 Contrary to the popular belief that creating an online store is complicated, the truth is far from it.
 Creating one is way simpler than you might think.

-Considering the number of platforms available for you to create an online store quickly, we’ve listed some of the best options for you to create and launch your own.
+Considering the number of platforms available for you to create an online store quickly, we’ve listed some of the best options for you to create and launch an eCommerce website for cheap.

 After all, 40% of the websites worldwide are powered using WordPress.
 (Source: WordPress)